An easy recipe for keto buffalo cauliflower wings, made with no flour and served with a blue cheese dressing and celery.

 Make the buffalo sauce by mixing melted butter with hot sauce and garlic powder.

-For the second phase, I actually prefer to use the broiler.
-It browns the cauliflower better than baking does and it helps prevent sogginess.
+- You roast the cauliflower in two stages.
+First without the sauce, and then coated in the buffalo sauce.
+For the second phase, I prefer to use the broiler.
+It browns the cauliflower better than baking and helps prevent sogginess.

-One word of caution - if you use a standard hot sauce (such as Frank's, for example), the heat level in this recipe should be OK for most.
+If you use a standard hot sauce (such as Frank's), the heat level should be OK for most.

-But if you use an especially hot sauce (such as habanero pepper sauce), you might want to reduce the hot sauce to 3 tablespoons and maybe even add an extra tablespoon of butter.
+But if you use a specialty hot sauce (such as habanero pepper sauce), you might want to reduce the hot sauce to 3 tablespoons and maybe even add an extra tablespoon of butter.
 Otherwise, the dish might be too spicy.

 Yes, but it won't be as good.
-The blue cheese dressing is excellent and so very easy to make, so there's really no need to use commercial dressing.
-And you can definitely make the dressing in advance and chill it until ready to use.
+The homemade blue cheese dressing we use here is excellent and very easy to make.
+You can make the dressing a few hours in advance and chill it until ready to use.

 Recipe Card